 The Child Sex Offenders Disclosure Scheme (Sarah's Law)

-Information about people who pose a risk to children can be given to parents and guardians under the Dorset Police Child Sex Offenders Disclosure Scheme (from 1 October 2010).
+Information about people who pose a risk to children can be given to parents and guardians under the Child Sex Offenders Disclosure Scheme, also known as Sarah’s Law.

 The Child Sex Offenders Disclosure Scheme enables parents, guardians and third parties to enquire whether a person who has access to a child, is a registered sex offender, or poses a risk to that child.
 Consideration will also be given to disclosing information about a person who poses a risk to a vulnerable adult(s).